TEAMMATES/teammates/docs/process.md

 * (Optional) You can discuss, via the issue tracker, the alternative solutions before choosing one to implement.
   Such a discussion reduces the chance of a rejected fix or a misunderstood issue.

-The issue labels as documented [here](issues.md) may help you in choosing which issue to fix.
+The [issue labels](issues.md#issue-labels) may help you in choosing which issue to fix.

 ### Step 2: Start clean from a new branch